Skip to main content

 Picture of a table with the breakdown of AMIF funds per intervention field in Belgium.
 Breakdown from the Belgian AMIF national programme.

-European Social Fund (ESF) in Belgium
+European Social Fund Plus (ESF+) in Belgium

 Other EU funds for integration available in Belgium